TheHeadpatCat/WoLightning/README.md

 Alternatively, there is a fast way to disable it using the command `/red`, this will instantly stop all operations and ignores all Settings - until used again.
 Lastly, the "Activate whenever the game starts" is there to automatically activate the plugin right away, when you login.

-Firstly, on the very bottom under "Account & Shockers" you can swap between your Pishock and OpenShock account data.
-Both are usable at the same time though!
+Firstly, on the very bottom under "Account & Devices" you can swap between your different Connection Methods.
+All of them can be used at the same time though!

 For Pishock, you will need:
 - Your Username.
 It's what you use to login to the Pishock Website and what shows up on it.